 For multi-robot swarm research, the R1's lightweight 25kg frame and 100 TOPS computing make it ideal for fleet deployments — 3-4 R1s can be purchased for the price of a single G1.
 However, labs requiring extended runtime (2+ hours) or maximum DOF (43) should still consider the G1.

-The April 2026 delivery window positions R1 perfectly for Fall 2026 academic procurement cycles.
+With April 2026 delivery now weeks away, the R1 is positioned perfectly for Fall 2026 academic procurement cycles.
 Labs planning NSF or DOE grant submissions should factor 90-day delivery buffer into project timelines.

 📍 Quick Navigation